+READ 530 Hist/Found Literacy Learning 2 hours READ 531 Analysis Read/Writ Assessments 2 hours READ 532 Adv Strategies in Lit Instruct 2 hours READ 534 Issues & App Literacy Instruct 2 hours READ 537 Emergent Literacy 2 hours READ 538 Organization Reading Programs 3 hours READ 542 Reading Practicum 2 hours

-Master of Arts in Teaching Plus ESOL Endorsement with Dual Language Specialty
+Master of Arts in Teaching Plus SPED Endorsement

+Purpose

-The Master of Arts in Teaching (MAT) Plus ESOL Endorsement with Dual Language Specialty program is designed to provide a future teacher with the content and methods necessary to be an effective teacher.
+The Master of Arts in Teaching (MAT) Plus Special Education Endorsement program is designed to provide a future teacher with the content and methods necessary to be an effective teacher.
 Thematic strands such as critical thinking, curriculum, classroom management, cultural proficiency, action research, and technology are integrated throughout the curriculum.
 The themes add qualities to the program that are not reflected in single courses but are interwoven throughout the curriculum.
 The form of the teacher education program includes a purposeful use of current research findings on the education of teachers as translated into practical experiences and methodologies.

-Bilingual candidates desiring to add a Dual Language Specialty while earning the ESOL/Bilingual Endorsement at the same time as the initial license can do so within the Master of Arts in Teaching program.
-Bilingual teachers who have already earned the initial license and ESOL Endorsement desiring to add a Dual Language Specialty can do so as a stand-alone program.
+The Master of Arts in Teaching Plus SPED Endorsement program may be completed in one of two ways:

+- Preliminary License + MAT January Start

+- Preliminary License + MAT June Start

+The program is available to individuals who have completed an undergraduate BA or BS degree in a field other than education.

+Degree Outcomes

+Educational Objectives

+To enable students to: